silverbulletmd/silverbullet/website/🔌 Directive/Query.md

 - `item`: list of ordered and unordered items such as bulleted lists across all pages
 - `tag`: list of all hashtags used in all pages
 - `link`: list of all pages giving a link to the page where query is written
 - `data`: You can insert data using the syntax below.
-You can query the data using the `data` source.
+You can query the data using the `data` source, or define a custom data source by using `data:customdatatype` instead of plain `data`.

 ```data
 name: John